leashd

 DocsFAQCommunityGitHubGet started

-leashd is a non-custodial spend-governance layer for AI agents.
-You hold the keys; leashd holds the policy.
-The control plane (this dashboard) authors signed policies and stores a tamper-evident audit log.
-The local daemon, leashd, runs on your machine, verifies each policy signature, and gates every payment your agent attempts before it touches a rail.
+You hold the keys. leashd holds the policy. leashd is a non-custodial spend-governance layer for AI agents.
+The control plane (this dashboard) authors signed policies and stores a tamper-evident audit log. leashd runs on your machine, verifies each policy signature, and gates every payment your agent attempts before it touches a rail.

-leashd never holds your funds and never sees your keys.
-The dashboard stores only policies and the audit log.
+The control plane never holds your funds and never sees a key: leashd holds your wallet connection locally and your keys never leave your machine.
 Enforcement happens locally in leashd: it pulls the signed policy, verifies it, and authorises, caps, or denies each spend on the spot.
 If the control plane is unreachable, leashd keeps enforcing the last verified policy, so your agent is never unleashed by an outage.

 How it works